-Children of mothers who take topiramate in pregnancy may be at an increased risk of having:
+Children of mothers who take topiramate in pregnancy may be at an increased risk of baying:

-- autism or autism spectrum disorders

-- attention deficit hyperactivity disorder (ADHD)

-- intellectual disabilities
+- having: autism or autism spectrum disorders - attention de icit hyperactivity disorder (ADHD) - intellectual disabilities

-Children of mothers who took topiramate during pregnancy have a 2 to 3 times higher risk of these problems.
+Studies suggest that children of mothers with epilepsy who took topiramate during pregnancy have a 2 to 3 times higher risk of these problems.
 This is compared with children of women who do not have epilepsy and did not take an epilepsy medicine during pregnancy.